Bucket Sort Algorithm (Java, Python, C/C++ Code Examples)

 Pros Cons

-Perform faster computation Consumes more space compared to other algorithms
+Performs faster computation on uniformly distributed data Consumes more space compared to in-place sorting algorithms

-It can be used as an external sorting method Performs poorly when the data is not uniformly distributed
+Can be used as an external sorting method for large datasets Performs poorly when the data is not uniformly distributed

 Bucket Sort Complexity Analysis